Grooming Your Dog for Summer

 As the days start to get longer in the spring, our calendars seem to fill up with all sorts of leisurely spring and summer activities.
-From hiking and biking to beach trips and pool parties, many people enjoy taking their dogs along for some of the fun.
-However, all that sun, salt water, and chlorine can be tough on a dog’s coat and skin.
-A little extra grooming during the warmer months can help make sure those crazy days don’t harm your pet.
+From hiking and biking to beach trips and going boating with your dog, there are many ways to enjoy the fun together.
+However, all that sun, salt water, and chlorine can be tough on a dog's coat and skin.
+A little extra grooming during the warmer months can help make sure those crazy days don't harm your pet.

 All Four Feet on the Ground